1. Objective

 - An ongoing illness

-- Eligibility for a Government payment (for example, Centrelink benefits, etc) due to low income
+- Eligibility for a Government payment (for example, Centrelink benefits, etc.) due to low income

-Financial hardship can be temporary or long-term.
-Depending on the type of hardship being experienced, customers may have different needs and require different solutions
+Depending on the type of hardship being experienced, customers may have different needs and require different solutions.

 Accessing financial hardship

-We will work with customers on an individual basis to determine the nature of their financial hardship.
+GMW will work with customers on an individual basis to determine the nature of their financial hardship.
 This assessment will include consideration of whether a customer is in receipt of government payments, the expected period of the hardship, the information provided by financial counselling services and a range of other matters.
+Decisions about granting special arrangements on the basis of financial hardship are made on a case by case basis.
+Appropriate Memo to be raised in P&R with a review date.

 Financial counselling